MASCOT Icon

 Persona Reward Modeling

-Each candidate response is evaluated by an LLM judge according to evaluation criteria including persona adherence and contextual appropriateness.
-We construct preference pairs and train a persona-aware reward model.
+Each candidate response is evaluated by an LLM judge (GPT-4o) against fine-grained rubrics including persona adherence and contextual appropriateness.
+We construct preference pairs with margin filtering and train a persona-aware reward model.

 RL Fine-tuning with GRPO

-We optimize a composite reward function combining persona adherence and format rewards, using Group Relative Policy Optimization (GRPO) for computational efficiency.
+We optimize a composite reward combining persona adherence and format rewards (structured reasoning in <think> tags, concise answers), using Group Relative Policy Optimization (GRPO) for computational efficiency.

 Stage 2: Collaborative Dialogue Optimization